dtaht/blog-cerowrt/content/post/real_results.md

 so here you see the linux server getting started 5 seconds early, and then the OSX box kicking in.

-We're still getting a benefit from the more fq_codeled driver in the AP - but there's not much - and because the latencies have grown so large, and there isn't enough fair queuing, there's ping packet loss.
+Airtime fairness is ensuring both stations get an equivalent share of the link but because the latencies have grown so large, and there isn't enough fair queuing, there's ping packet loss.

 {{< figure src="/flent/airtime-c2/osx-v-server-expected-down-cdf.svg" >}}